nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   <br>

-  Edits the person at the specified `INDEX`.
+  You can edit the person at the specified `INDEX`.

 <br>

 **Parameters:**

-  `INDEX`: The index number shown in the displayed person list.
+  `INDEX`: The index number shown in your displayed person list.
   * `INDEX` **must be a positive integer** 1, 2, 3, …​
   * `INDEX` **must be within the size of the list** shown.

 **Optional Parameters:**
-  * At least one of the optional fields must be provided.
+  * You should include at least one of the optional fields.
   * Existing values will be updated to the input values.
-  * Refer to the `employee` command for each parameter's format.
+  * You can refer to the `employee` command for each parameter's format.

   <div class="box" type="tip" seamless>

-  **Tip:** It is not possible to edit the contract end date of a potential hire.
+  **Tip:** You cannot edit the contract end date of a potential hire.
   </div>

 <br>